NVIDIA/spark-rapids/tools/README.md

 Optional:
 - maven installed
   (only if you want to compile the jar yourself)
-- A running Spark cluster
-  (only if you choose to run the job on a Spark cluster)
 - hadoop-aws-<version>.jar and aws-java-sdk-<version>.jar
   (only if any input event log is from S3)